Super-NES/beautiful-jekyll/index.md

   }
 ```

 You may wonder what is happening under the hood of the `generateChar` method.
-The bulk of the `generateChar` logic is determining the relative position of the character object.
+The bulk of the `generateChar` logic is determining the globally unique fractional index position of the new character.
+Since each new character's position is relative to its adjacent characters, the positions of these adjacent characters are used to generate the position of the new character.

 ```javascript
   generateChar(val, index) {